redfoxofwealden/quenington-wildlife-park/README.md

 ### Content

-The inspiration of the website was taken from the [Love Running](https://github.com/Code-Institute-Solutions/readme-template) site.
+The inspiration for the website was taken from the [Love Running](https://github.com/Code-Institute-Solutions/readme-template) site.

 The know-how and information for the css flex technology used on the 'Home' and 'Gallery' pages were inspired and taken from these articles: